 Examples of specialized programming and services you may find at a memory care day center:

-Successful memory care day centers will take the time to collect information about a participant’s history, according to Bollin.
+Successful dementia day centers will take the time to collect information about a participant’s history, according to Bollin.
 She believes that while a center may strive to create intentional activities aimed at stimulating positive memories, knowing a participant’s background will also help avoid triggering negative memories from their past.

-Memory care day centers can provide services that help enable seniors with Alzheimer’s and other dementias to remain engaged and active in their community.
+Dementia day care can provide services that help enable seniors with Alzheimer’s and other dementias to remain engaged and active in their community.
 However, research shows that caregivers are the main benefactors.

 “Evidence around the benefits of adult day services is really strongest in relationship to the caregiver,” said Holly Dabelko-Schoeny, PhD, an associate professor and director of research for the Age-Friendly Innovation Center at The Ohio State College of Social Work.
 “We know that caregivers who care for individuals with dementia have the highest feelings of stress and burden of all caregivers.”